scikit-hep/scikit-hep.github.io/pages/funding.md

 [![img-nsf]][NSF]

-- The US National Science Foundation cooperative agreement [OAC-1836650][] ([IRIS-HEP][]) has been providing funding for Henry Schreiner (2019-) and Jim Pivarski (2019-) to work on this project part-time.
+- The US National Science Foundation cooperative agreement [OAC-1836650][] ([IRIS-HEP][]) has been providing funding for Henry Schreiner (2019-), Jim Pivarski (2019-), and Matthew Feickert (2019-) to work on this project part-time.

 - The US National Science Foundation cooperative agreement [OAC-1450377][] ([DIANA/HEP][]) provided funding for Eduardo Rodrigues (2016-2019), Henry Schreiner (2019)